 This was the evolution of the previous type, the grotesque.
 They also have limited variation, but they were more versatile and were very useful for readable bodies of text.
 They often feature a “folded up”-like design, where the strokes curve and end with horizontal and vertical lines.

 These typefaces have in common that they are designed after geometric elements, such as circles and squares.
 They became very popular during the 20s and the 30s because their design was perceived as modern and clean.

 This style was inspired by traditional lettering, calligraphy, and traditional serif fonts.
 The earliest designs were inspired by classic letters like Roman square capitals.
 Their designs are more varied than the other categories.

-The sans-serif font is chosen by many webs and graphic designers for printable text, body copy and logotypes because they are very easy to read on screen.
-The advantage in printing sans serif is that it stays legible even at very small sizes or in children’s book because they are easier to recognize.
+The sans-serif font is chosen by many webs and graphic designers for printable text, body copy, and logotypes because they are very easy to read on-screen.
+The advantage in printing sans serif is that it stays legible even at very small sizes or in children’s books because they are easier to recognize.